-The first-order structure of the Andean Basin in our study region is simple, but with a clear asymmetry.
-In its western (external or coastal) flank, the Jurassic rocks at the base of it rest unconformably, with relatively shallow eastward dip ($\sim 25^{\circ}$ on the average, but increasing eastward to maximum values of ~40°), on top of the pre-Andean basement rocks of the Marginal Block, which crop out at relatively low elevation (no more than ~300 m) in the Coastal Cordillera.
-In its eastern (internal or Andean) flank, the equivalent Jurassic rocks at the base of the Andean Basin rest unconformably on top of basement rocks of similar pre-Jurassic age, but situated in a structural high cropping out at more than 5 km elevation in the Frontal Cordillera (Figs. 1 and 2b).
+[14] The first-order structure of the Andean Basin in our study region is simple, but with a clear asymmetry.
+In its western (external or coastal) flank, the Jurassic rocks at the base of it rest unconformably, with relatively shallow eastward dip (~25° on the average, but increasing eastward to maximum values of $\sim 40^{\circ}$), on top of the pre-Andean basement rocks of the marginal block, which crop out at relatively low elevation (no more than ~300 m) in the Coastal Cordillera.
+In its eastern (internal or Andean) flank, the equivalent Jurassic rocks at the base of the Andean Basin rest unconformably on top of basement rocks of similar pre-Jurassic age, but situated in a structural high cropping out at more than 5 km elevation in the Frontal Cordillera (Figures 1 and 2b).
 The Frontal Cordillera high is a large arched ridge elongated in N-S direction, of which the top surface is made of the Permian-Triassic Choiyoi Group.
-These rocks overly the magmatic and metamorphic, Protero-Palaeozoic, Gondwana basement (considered as Chilenia terrane in the Frontal Cordillera [see Mpodozis and Ramos, 1989; Heredia et al., 2002; Llambías et al., 1996a]).
-The basal sedimentary contact of the Andean Basin rocks over Triassic and basement rocks of the Frontal Cordillera has shallow westward dip (Fig. 2b).
+These rocks overly the magmatic and metamorphic, Protero-Paleozoic, Gondwana basement (considered as Chilenia terrane in the Frontal Cordillera [see Mpodozis and Ramos, 1989; Heredia et al., 2002; Llambías et al., 2003]).
+The basal sedimentary contact of the Andean Basin rocks over Triassic and basement rocks of the Frontal Cordillera has shallow westward dip (Figure 2b).
 However, west of the Frontal Cordillera, the sediments of the Andean basin in the high Principal Cordillera (which includes the AFTB) are strongly deformed with dominant very steep westward dip across most of the AFTB.
-That steep westward dip appears the main characteristic of the eastern flank of the Andean Basin (Fig. 2b) and a result of strong pervasive shortening across the whole Principal Cordillera.
-Hence, overall the Andean Basin emerges as a crustal-scale asymmetric syncline inclined westward, located west of the main basement high of the Andes (the Frontal Cordillera) and thus structurally constituting the original western foreland basin with respect to the Andean belt.
-However, the present-day mountain front of the Principal Cordillera intersects that large syncline in the middle, so reducing the actual width of the foreland (profile B, Fig. 1).
-The same tectonic configuration is observed 800 km northwards along strike for the Subduction Margin of the Andean belt (profile A, Fig. 1).
+That steep westward dip appears the main characteristic of the eastern flank of the Andean Basin (Figure 2b) and a result of strong pervasive shortening across the whole Principal Cordillera.
+Hence, overall the Andean Basin emerges as a crustal-scale asymmetric syncline inclined westward, located west of the main basement high of the Andes (the Frontal Cordillera) and thus structurally constituting the original basin formed in the western foreland, west of the Andean belt.
+However, the present-day mountain front of the Principal Cordillera intersects that large syncline in the middle, so reducing the actual width of the foreland (profile B, Figure 1).
+The same tectonic configuration is observed 800 km northward along strike for the subduction margin of the Andean belt (profile A, Figure 1).